bmodee/Teknikattan/docs/source/development/external.md

 # External programs

-We also used some other programs help the development.
+These are some useful programs that can help with the development.

 ## Postman